 The Fujifilm Instax Mini 11 is the ideal camera for an instant photography newbie.
 Available in five cool and modern colors (Blush Pink, Sky Blue, Ice White, Charcoal Black, Lilac Purple), the Mini 11 is pleasing to look at, but it is also straightforward to use.

-Read on as we explain everything you need to know about the Fujifilm Instax Mini 11, from using it to taking care of the camera and various safety precautions.
+Read on as we explain everything you need to know about the Instax Mini 11, from “how to turn the flash off on Instax Mini 11” to taking care of the camera and various safety precautions.

 Unboxing The Fujifilm Instax Mini 11